 *Apologies, this post should’ve been written last year in June!*

-I flew to Tân Hoa on my own as everyone was on the previous flight.
-I walked through arrivals and Ha and everyone else from Smart Bee were waiting with big smiles and hugs.
-“Hello, Miss Cliona!”
-It felt so lovely to be welcomed so warmly by people, some of whom I didn’t even know.We walked outside to the minibus that would be our transport for the rest of the weekend.
-Ahhhh fresh air.
-We stopped after thirty minutes at Ha’s brothers restaurant and they knew we were coming as the food came out before we’d properly sat down.
+I flew to Tân Hoa on my own as everyone else went on the previous flight.
+As I walked through arrivals Ha and everyone else from Smart Bee shouted “Hello, Miss Cliona!” with big smiles and hugs.
+It felt so lovely to be welcomed so warmly by people, some of whom I’d never even met.We walked outside to the minibus that would be our transport for the rest of the weekend.
+Ahhhh, the air was so fresh compared to Ho Chi Minh!
+We stopped after thirty minutes at Ha’s brothers restaurant and before we’d even sat down huge plates of food were piling up on the table.
 Steaming bowls of rice, morning glory, soup, frogs legs, eel, it just kept on coming!
-The eel was surprisingly tasty and didn’t taste slimy as I’d imagined it to.
-I was absolutely stuffed and had to insist that I’d had enough.
+The eel was surprisingly tasty and didn’t taste as slimy as I’d imagined.
+I was absolutely stuffed and had to insist I’d had enough.
 If there’s one thing the Vietnamese love doing it’s feeding people!

 The wedding celebrations began very early the next day and we were up, dressed and at the house for 9am.
 Before everyone arrived there was a whirlwind of photos being taken of all the relatives, young and old.
-I was asked to stand in one of the family shots and I almost look like part of the family!A Vietnamese wedding is traditionally celebrated over several days so the couple were already married by this point.
-Today was the day when the groom and his family join the bride and her family to take her to her new home.
-Everyone stood outside and welcomed them with a big confetti canon.
-The mothers, who were dressed in exquisite red and gold embellished gowns, exchanged gifts before giving them to the newlyweds.
-It proceeded with a mini photo shoot before everyone left to go to the party at the grooms family home.
-Two parties and it wasn’t even midday!
-Part of the tradition is that the bride’s mother has to stay at home, to essentially let her daughter go into her new life.
-It was upsetting to see her stood at the door crying while she said bye to her daughter, it didn’t seem fair that she couldn’t join us.The party and lively mood continued at the groom’s home.
+I was asked to stand in one of the family shots and I almost look like part of the family!A Vietnamese wedding is traditionally celebrated over several days and the couple were already married by this point.
+Today was the day when the groom and his family join the bride and her family and then take her to her new home.
+Everyone stood outside and welcomed the groom and his family with a big confetti canon.
+The mothers, who were dressed in exquisite red and gold embellished ao dais exchanged gifts before giving them to the newlyweds.
+It proceeded with another quick photo shoot before everyone left to go to the party at the grooms family home.
+We’d been at two parties and it wasn’t even midday!
+Part of the tradition when everybody leaves is for the bride’s mother to stay at home and wave her daughter off into her new life.
+She was stood outside balling her eyes out, I just wanted to give her a hug! .The party continued and celebrations livened up at the groom’s home.
 The head table where the couple sat was extravagantly dressed with pink frills and cake on a decorative bicycle frame.
 In stark contrast to the pretty frills, there was intermittent bursts of thumping Vietnamese dance music.
 Even the old people were bopping away!
 The couple stood while a long line of relatives presented them with gifts of money and gold rings and by the end of it each of their fingers had at least three or four rings on it.
-The cherry on the cake was when the couple poured champagne into a fancy glass waterfall thing and a row of sparklers shot up in the air.
-We jumped out of our seats thinking we’d get burnt.
-And of course, this was all followed by another huge banquet of food.Going to Ha’s cousin’s wedding was a very memorable experience.
-I’ll never forget the funny things that happened to me in this tiny town and the many curious but friendly looks I received of ‘what is she doing here?’
-As soon as I arrived the whole family made me feel so welcome and although I didn’t understand a word of what was being said 99.8% of the time, it was so easy to feel the atmosphere.
+The cherry on the cake was when the couple poured champagne into a fancy glass waterfall and a row of sparklers shot up in the air.
+We jumped out of our seats as the sparklers narrowly missed us .
+And need I say, this was all followed by another huge banquet of food.Going to Ha’s cousin’s wedding was such a memorable experience.
+I’ll never forget the funny things that happened to me in this tiny town and the many curious but friendly looks I received of ‘what is she doing here?’.
+The entire family made me feel so welcome all weekend and although I didn’t understand a word of what was being said 99.8% of the time, it was so easy to feel the atmosphere.